WordPress/gutenberg/packages/components/src/text/README.md

 **Type**: `boolean`

 Enables text truncation.
-When `truncate` is set,we are able to truncate the long text in a variety of ways.
+When `truncate` is set, we are able to truncate the long text in a variety of ways.

 Note: text truncation won't work if the `isBlock` property is set to `true`